CatchRules

 At a glance

-The strictest bag limit is 1 (Connecticut); the most generous is 30 (Mississippi).
+The strictest bag limit is 1 (Ontario); the most generous is 30 (Mississippi).

 Confirmed by 32,452 research-grade iNaturalist observations, with Texas, California, and Ontario the top jurisdictions by observation count.